natanbs/Jenkins-Terraform/README.md

   - Terraform destroy
 - Email notification

 The full Jenkinsfile is of cource in the git repoository above.
+The major context will be elaborated bellow:

 #### The terraform command function
 The following tfCmd command is the terraform command that is executed in each action: